IsaacThaJunior/IsaacThaJunior/README.md

 - 👋 Hi, I’m @IsaacThaJunior
 - 👀 I’m interested in tech and meeting people
-- 🌱 I’m currently learning javascript
-- 💞️ I’m looking to collaborate on new projects involving HTML, CSS and Javascript
-- 📫 How to reach me isaacjunez669@gmail.com
+- 📫 How to reach me isaacjunez669@gmail.com or officialisaacjunior@gmail.com

 <!---
 IsaacThaJunior/IsaacThaJunior is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.